 Use Day-Old Bread

-If the bread absorbs too much liquid, it turns mushy in the middle and won’t crisp up properly in the air fryer.
-You’ll end up with a soggy center no matter how long you cook it.
+If the sticks absorb too much liquid, they’ll turn soggy in the middle and won’t crisp up properly in the air fryer.
+They can also stick badly to the basket even with cooking spray.

 Related Recipes